yeslogic/prince-docs/docs/redefining-font-families.md

 ### Redefining the generic font families

-The CSS generic font families can be redefined to use different fonts by editing the `fonts.css` file in the Prince installation (see ).
+The CSS generic font families can be redefined to use different fonts by editing the `fonts.css` file in the Prince installation (see [Installation Layout](doc-latest/installation-layout.html#installation-layout)).
 Each font family is defined using a [`@font-face`](doc-latest/doc-refs.html#at-font-face) rule, which maps a font family to an actual font either by name or by filename.
-(See ).
+(See [Generic font families](doc-latest/fonts.html#font-families)).

 Here is an example of mapping the generic "sans-serif" font family to the local system font called "Trebuchet MS".